-Kenya’s would-be first cryptocurrency Nurucoin has fallen through the rocks.
+Kenya’s would-be first cryptocurrency Nurucoin has reportedly fallen through the rocks.
 The virtual currency that was supposedly launched four years ago but popularised two years ago after a video interview of the founder, Isaac Muthui went viral has apparently disappeared with 2.7 billion shillings from investors.

-According to an investigative report by The Standard, Isaac Muthui is being sort after by authorities after victims cried foul over their investment.
+According to an investigative report by The Standard, Isaac Muthui is being sort after by Kenyan authorities after victims cried foul over their investment.

 Isaac Muthui is listed as the CEO of Church Blaze which is the umbrella company that owns a conglomerate of companies associated with Nurucoin.
 The man, alongside with his partners are accused of swindling over 2.7 billion shillings from, at least, 11,000 victims who were promised high returns if they invested early.

-The two co-founders, Amos Kisilu and Douglas Munga have distanced themselves from the scam, claiming that Isaac ran the show all by himself.
+As per reports, the two co-founders, Amos Kisilu and Douglas Munga have distanced themselves from the scam, claiming that Isaac ran the show all by himself.

 The Standard reports that Isaac Muthui has denied ever collecting “that much” money, “Yes, we collected money, but it was not that much.
 I cannot tell you how much it was,” he said.
 He then goes ahead to call the “investment” a chama.